FlipsideCrypto/xyz-models/models/descriptions/address.md

 {% docs address %}

-A Bitcoin address associated with the output.
+A Bitcoin address associated with the transaction, output, label, etc.

 {% enddocs %}